-The A Zone consists of vein-hosted gold mineralization in a shear zone that strikes 300° and dips steeply to the north.
-The shear zone varies from 1 m to 20 m in width and is spatially associated with the contact between Mg-tholeiitic mafic volcanic rocks to the south and a Fe-tholeiitic mafic volcanic rocks to the north.
+The Jo Zone consists of vein-hosted gold mineralization in a shear zone that strikes 300° and dips steeply to the north.
+The shear zone varies from 1 m to 20 m in width and is spatially associated with the contact between Mg-tholeitic mafic volcanic rocks to the south and Fe-tholeitic mafic volcanic rocks to the north.
 This shear zone has been intersected to a vertical depth of 375 m below surface and has a drill-defined strike length of approximately 650 m.
-The zone is characterized by moderate to strong deformation textures and structures with pervasive sericite \pm carbonate \pm silica alteration.
+The zone is characterized by moderate to strong deformation textures and structures with pervasive sericite ± carbonate ± silica alteration.

-A Zone HW (North of A Zone, hanging wall)
+Jo Zone HW (North of Jo Zone, hanging wall)

-On the north side of the A Zone hanging wall, gold mineralization was intersected in discrete quartz carbonate veins in the Fe-tholeiite rocks that predominate in this area.
-GK21-049 intersected 155.0 g/t over 0.75 m.
-Visible gold was observed in the quartz vein in GK21-050 and a 0.50 m segment returned assays of 72.10 g/t in one half of the core and 561.00 g/t Au from a sample of the other half of the core.
+On the north side of the A Zone hanging wall, gold mineralization was intersected in discrete quartz carbonate veins in the Fe-tholeite rocks that predominate in this area.
+GK21-049 intersected 155.0 g/t Au over 0.75 m.
+Visible gold was observed in the quartz vein in GK21-050 and a 0.50 m segment returned assays of 72.10 g/t Au in one half of the core and 561.00 g/t Au from the other half of the core.

-Geophysics and Structural Target 200 m NE of A Zone Area
+Geophysics and Structural Target 200 m NE of Jo Zone Area

-GK21-052 was drilled to test a geophysical and structural target that is located approximately 200 m northeast of the eastern limit of the A Zone.
+GK21-052 was drilled to test a geophysical and structural target that is located approximately 200 m northeast of the eastern limit of the Jo Zone.
 This hole intersected 3.5 m of strong shearing and foliation with coincident sericite and carbonate alteration with quartz/carbonate veining; the assays did not return any significant gold results.